AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 3.3.
 NIC Teaming Support for ACX
 ---------------------------------

 ..
-Note:: If you deploy CloudN for Site2Cloud function, skip this section.
+Note:: If you deploy CloudN for Site2Cloud function, active and active NIC team is supported.
 ..

-  NIC teaming is only supported for active standby mode.
+  For ACX, NIC teaming is only supported for active standby mode.

 4. Booting Up and Initial Configuration